CodiceApp/docs/basics.md

 ![Note status indicator](assets/images/status-indicator.png)

-This little coloured bar is a *status indicator* for a given note.
+This little colored bar is a *status indicator* for a given note.
 Each color means what follows:
 - **green** - note (task) is done
 - **blue** - task is pending
 - **orange** - task is pending *but* less than 24 hours left